icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 see ["A Langmuir B drop size distribution is (almost) a normal distribution"]({filename}A Langmuir B distribution is almost a normal distribution.md).
 And NACA-TN-3338 also chose to make comparision to a Langmuir distribution.

-The dye-blotter technique will be used in the post-NACA era, see NACA-CR-4257 [].
+The dye-tracer technique will be used in the post-NACA era, see NACA-CR-4257 [].

 ##Notes
 [1]: von Glahn, Uwe H., Gelder, Thomas F., and Smyers, William H., Jr.: A Dye-Tracer Technique for Experimentally Obtaining Impingement Characteristics of Arbitrary Bodies and a Method for Determining Droplet Size Distribution.
 NACA-TN-3338, 1955.

 Langmuir, Irving: Super-Cooled Water Droplets in Rising Currents of Cold Saturated Air, Pt.
 I. Res.
 Lab., General Electric Co., Oct.
 1943-Aug.
 1944.
 (Army Contract W-33-106-sc-65.)